Pool Resurfacing in Sun Swept Isles

 Empty, weathered swimming pool with a rough, peeling surface in a backyard, next to a brick house.
 The pool appears neglected, with a few scattered leaves and a damaged wall.

-DCPP Services has been handling pool resurfacing projects across South Florida for years.
-We know what works in this climate and what doesn’t last.
+DCPP Services has been handling pool resurfacing projects across Broward County for years.
+We understand Florida’s climate challenges and what materials actually last here.

-Every job gets the same attention to surface preparation, material selection, and finishing techniques that make the difference between a surface that lasts two years and one that lasts twenty.
+Every job gets the same attention to surface preparation and material selection that makes the difference between a surface lasting two years versus twenty.
+We’re CPO certified and handle all permits and inspections.

 A construction worker wearing a blue and gray cap and reflective jacket smooths out a concrete surface with a trowel.
 The worker is kneeling and focused on the task.
 The setting appears to be a construction site.

-First, the existing surface gets stripped down to the shell.
+First, we strip the existing surface down to the shell.
 This isn’t just cosmetic work – any structural issues get addressed before new material goes on.

 The pool shell gets prepped with proper bonding agents and primer.
 Then the new surface material gets applied in layers, whether you choose traditional plaster, pebble finish, or quartz aggregate.